 The Bottom Line: 10-Year ROI by Roof Type

 Let’s cut to the chase.
-Here’s what a typical 4kW solar system generates annually based on roof type, and what that means for your wallet over 10 years.
+Here’s what a typical 4kW solar system generates annually based on roof type, and what that means for your wallet over 10 years — see also are solar panels worth it.
 These figures use the current Ofgem price cap rates and real UK irradiance data.

 | Roof Type | Typical Angle | Annual Generation (4kW) | 10-Year Savings* | Verdict |